wdsheng999/gre_preparation/math/exercises/hard.md

 ans:A 注意more

-复利计算
+TODO:复利计算

-111.Diana invested $61,293 in an account with a fixed annual percent of interest,compounding quarterly.At the end of five full years,she had $76,662.25 in principal plus interest.Approximately what was the annual percent rate of interest for this account?
+111.Diana invested $61,293 in an account with a fixed annual percent of interest,compounding quarterly.
+At the end of five full years,she had \$76,662.25 in principal plus interest.Approximately what was the annual percent rate of interest for this account?
 A.1.2%
 B.4.5%